The Cubic Vortical Whitham Equation: Stability

 where $\hat{w}$ are the Fourier coefficients of $u^2$.
 Given values of $L$ and $\Omega$ along with a solution, we choose an equally-spaced sampling of $\mu$ values and find the corresponding eigenvalues and eigenvectors using a standard eigensolver (``eigen'' in the Julia programming language).

 Figure \ref{s628Om0StabPlot} contains plots of the stability spectra (in the left column) and the growth rate versus the Floquet parameter (in the right column) for solutions with $L=2\pi$, $\Omega=0.0$, and a number of different wave heights.
 The plots corresponding to solutions of the CV-Whitham equation corresponding to other values of $L$ and $\Omega$ are qualitatively similar to those shown in Figure \ref{s628Om0StabPlot}.
 In the $L=2\pi$ and $\Omega=0.0$ case, all solutions with wave height less than $H=0.5426$ or speed less than $c=0.9524$ are spectrally stable.
 Solutions with larger wave heights or speeds are unstable.
-This cutoff is close to the classical result for the full water wave problem, see Figure 3 of McLean~\cite{McLean}.
+Figure 3 of McLean's~\cite{McLean} classic work shows that the wave height cutoff for the full water-wave problem is between 0.4 and 0.58.
+The cutoff value for the CV-Whitham equation is within this range.
 (A more precise comparison cannot be made because \cite{McLean} includes a plot instead of a table of values.)
 We note that our numerical exploration of $(L, \Omega)$-space showed that all large-amplitude solutions of the CV-Whitham equation are unstable regardless of wavelength.

 The plots in Figure \ref{s628Om0StabPlot} show that as the wave height or speed of the solution increases, so does the maximum instability growth rate.
 This means that solutions with larger wave height are more unstable than solutions with smaller wave height.
 The plots also show that if a solution with ``moderate'' wave height is unstable, then there is a ``figure eight'' centered at the origin of the spectrum.
-For solutions with ``large'' wave height, there is a ``figure infinity'' centered at the origin of the spectrum surrounded by a larger oval.
+For solutions with ``large'' wave height, there is a ``figure infinity'' centered at the origin of the spectrum surrounded by an oval.
 As the wave height continues to increase, the size of the figure infinity decreases until it appears to collapse to the origin (i.e.~becomes too small to resolve using double precision computations).
 Simultaneously, the outer oval pinches off along the vertical axis and becomes two smaller ovals.
 For solutions with very large wave height, there are two oval-like shapes centered on the real axis.
 As wave height increases, these ovals decrease in size while their centers trend away from the origin while remaining centered on the real axis.
 It is unclear if the centers of these ovals head to $\Re(\lambda)=\pm\infty$ or to finite values as wave height increases.